-Prompt 1: "A summary of the stakeholder process and how the stakeholder engagement was considered before finalizing the LCAP."
+Prompt 1: "A summary of the process used to engage educational partners and how this engagement was considered before finalizing the LCAP."

-Describe the stakeholder engagement process used by the LEA to involve stakeholders in the development of the LCAP, including, at a minimum, describing how the LEA met its obligation to consult with all statutorily required stakeholder groups as applicable to the type of LEA.
-A sufficient response to this prompt must include general information about the timeline of the process and meetings or other engagement strategies with stakeholders.
-A response may also include information about an LEA's philosophical approach to stakeholder engagement.
+Describe the engagement process used by the LEA to involve educational partners in the development of the LCAP, including, at a minimum, describing how the LEA met its obligation to consult with all statutorily required educational partners as applicable to the type of LEA.
+A sufficient response to this prompt must include general information about the timeline of the process and meetings or other engagement strategies with educational partners.
+A response may also include information about an LEA's philosophical approach to engaging its educational partners.

-Prompt 2: "A summary of the feedback provided by specific stakeholder groups."
+Prompt 2: "A summary of the feedback provided by specific educational partners."

-Describe and summarize the stakeholder feedback provided by specific stakeholders.
-A sufficient response to this prompt will indicate ideas, trends, or inputs that emerged from an analysis of the feedback received from stakeholders.
+Describe and summarize the feedback provided by specific educational partners.
+A sufficient response to this prompt will indicate ideas, trends, or inputs that emerged from an analysis of the feedback received from educational partners.

-Prompt 3: "A description of the aspects of the LCAP that were influenced by specific stakeholder input."
+Prompt 3: "A description of the aspects of the LCAP that were influenced by specific input from educational partners."

-A sufficient response to this prompt will provide stakeholders and the public clear, specific information about how the stakeholder engagement process influenced the development of the LCAP.
-The response must describe aspects of the LCAP that were influenced by or developed in response to the stakeholder feedback described in response to Prompt 2.
-This may include a description of how the LEA prioritized stakeholder requests within the context of the budgetary resources available or otherwise prioritized areas of focus within the LCAP.
-For the purposes of this prompt, "aspects" of an LCAP that may have been influenced by stakeholder input can include, but are not necessarily limited to:
+A sufficient response to this prompt will provide educational partners and the public with clear, specific information about how the engagement process influenced the development of the LCAP.
+The response must describe aspects of the LCAP that were influenced by or developed in response to the educational partner feedback described in response to Prompt 2.
+This may include a description of how the LEA prioritized requests of educational partners within the context of the budgetary resources available or otherwise prioritized areas of focus within the LCAP.
+For the purposes of this prompt, "aspects" of an LCAP that may have been influenced by educational partner input can include, but are not necessarily limited to:

-- Inclusion of a goal or decision to pursue a Focus Goal (as described below) - Inclusion of metrics other than the statutorily required metrics - Determination of the desired outcome on one or more metrics - Inclusion of performance by one or more student groups in the Measuring and Reporting Results subsection - Inclusion of action(s) or a group of actions - Elimination of action(s) or group of actions - Changes to the level of proposed expenditures for one or more actions - Inclusion of action(s) as contributing to increased or improved services for unduplicated services - Determination of effectiveness of the specific actions to achieve the goal - Determination of material differences in expenditures
+- Inclusion of a goal or decision to pursue a Focus Goal (as described below) - Inclusion of metrics other than the statutorily required metrics - Determination of the desired outcome on one or more metrics - Inclusion of performance by one or more student groups in the Measuring and Reporting Results subsection - Inclusion of action(s) or a group of actions - Elimination of action(s) or group of actions - Changes to the level of proposed expenditures for one or more actions

-- Determination of changes made to a goal for the ensuing LCAP year based on the annual update process - Determination of challenges or successes in the implementation of actions
+- Inclusion of action(s) as contributing to increased or improved services for unduplicated services - Determination of effectiveness of the specific actions to achieve the goal - Determination of material differences in expenditures - Determination of changes made to a goal for the ensuing LCAP year based on the annual update process - Determination of challenges or successes in the implementation of actions